DaveParillo/intermediate-cpp/_sources/beginnings/what-you-know-now.rst

 There are some practice problems available you can use to check your knowledge.

-Source files and Header files
+Source files and header files
 -----------------------------

 One of the primary goals of this course is to begin creating programs more